ldtteam/MinecoloniesWiki/source/workers/builder.md

 If the build order is within their range and they still aren't building it, check if you've set them to Manual on the third page of their hut GUI.
 If you have, you'll need to choose build orders for them yourself (also in the third page of their hut GUI).

+The higher a Builder's Adaptability skill, the faster they'll place blocks.
+Similarly, the higher their Athletics skill, the faster they'll break blocks.

 ## Build Options Details

 ### Before Hut is Built